PRIVACY STATEMENT LAPP BENELUX BV

 We collect the following categories of personal data, among others:

-- Contact details, such as name, salutation, telephone number, fax number and email address.
-This information is collected when you create a MyLapp account, when you sign up for our newsletter or customer satisfaction survey, or when you contact us;
+- Contact details, such as name, salutation, (business) telephone number, fax number and (business) email address.
+This information is collected when you create a MyLAPP account, when you sign up for our newsletter or customer satisfaction survey, or when you contact us;

-- Financial data, such as bank account number, VAT number, and credit details.
+- Financial/fiscal data, such as bank account number, VAT number, and credit details.
 This information is collected when you place an order in the e-Shop;

-- Organisational data, such as company name, job title, the department in which you work.
-This data is collected when creating a MyLapp account;
+- Organisational data, such as company name, address and location and/or delivery address, job title, the department in which you work.
+This data is collected when creating a MyLAPP account, among other things;

 - Digitally collected data, such as connection data like your IP address, the browser and the operating system used, the time and duration of the visit.
 Your IP address is only linked to order numbers when you actually place an order, because the order can then be linked to you as a customer.